 of Contents]People old and young enjoy waxing nostalgic about and learning some of the history of early electronics.

 Popular Electronics was published from October 1954 through April 1985.
-As time permits, I will be glad to scan articles
+All copyrights (if any) are hereby acknowledged.

 Esaki invented the

 in 1957 while working at Sony (Tokyo Tsushin Kogyo at the

 time).
 Tunnel diodes have a very narrow, heavily doped p–n junction

 only around 10 nm (100 Å) wide that exhibits a broken bandgap,

 differential resistance in part of their operating range makes them

 useful for high frequency oscillators.
 This article in a 1960 edition

 By Donald L. Stoner, W6TNS